PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Experiment

 \textbf{Dataset.} We first use PhyAugPipe to process one million high-quality text-video pairs.
 After physics data filtering in Fig.~\ref{fig:data_pipeline} (c), we obtain 135K data pairs with sufficient physics interaction and phenomena.
 Then we perform action clustering and data resampling with physics rewarding to derive 17K data pairs from the 135K filtered data samples.
 Subsequently, we use the pre-trained T2V model Wan2.1-14B to generate videos for the 17K text prompts with different random seeds and use VideoCon-Physics~\cite{videophy} to score them.
 We adopt the short unextended prompts from the two datasets, VideoPhy2~\cite{videophy2} and PhyGenBench~\cite{phygenbench}, for evaluation.

+\textbf{Evaluation Metrics.} VideoPhy2 uses another VLM - VideoPhy2-AutoRater~\cite{videophy2}, which is different from VideoCon-Physics~\cite{videophy}, to evaluate the semantics adherence and physics commonsense of the videos with scores ranging from 1 to 5, and then compute the ratio with both scores $\geq$ 4.
+PhyGenBench evaluation is based on GPT-4o~\cite{gpt4o}, CLIP~\cite{clip}, InternVideo2~\cite{internvideo2}, and VideoLLaVA~\cite{videollava}.
+It firstly detects key physical phenomena required by the prompt and then assesses their order and naturalness, covering 27 physical laws in 4 basic physics domains.

-\textbf{Implementation Details.} We implement our PhyGDPO by pytorch~\cite{pytorch} based on a foundation T2V model Wan2.1-14B.
+\textbf{Implementation Details.} We implement our PhyGDPO by pytorch~\cite{pytorch} based on Wan2.1-14B.
 Our model is finetuned for 10K steps in total at a batch size of 8 on 8 H100 GPUs for 6 days.
 To save GPU memory, we adopt mixed-precision training~\cite{amp} with BF16 and sublinear memory training~\cite{sublinear}.
 We adopt the AdamW optimizer~\cite{adamw} ($\beta_1 = 0.9$, $\beta_2 = 0.999$) with a weight decay of 0.01.
 The learning rate is initially set as 1e$^{-5}$ and decays to 1e$^{-6}$ using cosine annealing~\cite{cosine} algorithm.
 The training and inference spatial resolution of the video is 480$\times$832.
-We set $\tau = 3$, $N = 100$, $\alpha_\text{min} = 0.5$, $k_\gamma = 2.0$, $b_\gamma = 0.4$, $\lambda = 0.6$, $k_\alpha = 5.0$, $b_\alpha = 0.5$.
-The rank of LoRA is set to 48.
-We follow the same metrics of VideoPhy2 and PhyGenBench to evaluate the T2V generation models.
+We set $\tau = 3$, $N = 20000$, $\alpha_\text{min} = 0.5$, $k_\gamma = 2.0$, $b_\gamma = 0.4$, $\lambda = 0.6$, $k_\alpha = 5.0$, $b_\alpha = 0.5$.
+The rank and scale factor are 48.